Layout At A Glance |

 |

-Scale: HO & HOn3 (1:87.1) Size: 34 X 41 feet - Walk in design Theme: Appalachia to Colorado Period: Steam to Modern Track height: 36" to 58" Scenery 4" to 102" Aisle space 42" Bench work: L girder Roadbed: Homasote on ¾" plywood Track: Atlas code 100 and Micro Engineering code 70 & 83 Turnouts: 154 Peco #8 & #6, 3-way and double slip, all powered by Tortoise machines.
-Hand laid custom turnouts in mountain area Minimum curve radius: 50" on mainlines, 36" in industrial areas.
-Length of mainline run: 1650ft Maximum grade: 1% on Mainlines, 2.5% on branches Scenery construction: hard-shell, foam core, & screen wire with plaster Control: Digitrax DCC.
+Scale: HO, N, O, S, G, & Z Size: 34 X 41 feet - Walk in design Theme: Appalachia to West Coast Period: Steam to Modern Track height: 36" to 58" Aisle space 48" minimum Bench work: L girder & Sievers Roadbed: Homasote on ¾" plywood on HO, 1/2" plywood on N scale layouts with cork or foam roadbed Track: Atlas code 100 and Micro Engineering code 70 & 83.
+Code 55 on N scale Minimum curve radius: 50" on mainlines, 36" in industrial areas.
+Down to 15" radius on N scale, 9" on Z scale Length of mainline runs: up to 1650ft Maximum grade: 1.5% on Mainlines, 2.5% on branches, 1.5% in Helix Scenery construction: hard-shell, foam core, & screen wire with plaster Control: Digitrax DCC on HO scale layout.
 Four boosters with a number of sub-districts.
 Computer dispatch center which also controls APB signaling and automatic train operation.
-More than 50 signals around the layout.
-Layout divided into 64 detection zones for use with Railroad & Co. software.
+More than 50 signals around the layouts.
+Other layouts use conventional power.
+HO layout is divided into 84 detection zones for use with Railroad & Co. software.
 Continuous automatic loop operation for open houses - point to point operation during sessions.
 Locomotives: 150+ steam and diesel, from early 1900s to present.
 Rolling Stock: 1000+ passenger and freight cars, various eras, most owned by the Society.
 Metal wheelsets on all.

 "ON THE GO"